Alexina Graham & Barbara Palvin Pose For A Risque Snap Together On Instagram

 Alexina and Barbara are good friends and a look at Alexina’s Instagram page shows that she has posted pictures with Barbara several times before too.
 In one of the pictures, Alexina could be seen having some fun with Barbara and Korean-American model, Soo Joo Park.
 Per the caption, the three ladies had a fun-filled Saturday night outing together while they were quite casually dressed up.

-Similarly, right after the Victoria’s Secret Fashion Show 2018, the two models posed together while wearing the lingerie company’s signature bras, panties and robes.
+Similarly, right after the Victoria’s Secret Fashion Show 2018, the two models posed together while wearing the lingerie company’s signature bras, panties, and robes.
 Owing to its sexiness, the picture got significant traction and amassed more than 56,000 likes and 207 comments.

 Similarly, Barbara, Alexina and fellow model Grace Elizabeth could be seen posing together too and the pretty picture garnered more than 82,000 likes.